dvega68/MC33_c_library/README.md

 #### INSTALLING:

-1. Compile the libMC33.cpp file as a static C/C++ library:
+1. Compile the libMC33.cpp file as a static C library:
 	- A GCC makefile is supplied with the library.
 In a Linux terminal or in msys2 mingw console go to the folder where the Makefile file is, and type: make
 	- If you are using Visual Studio, run the batch script compileMSVC.bat to compile for x64 target platform.
 If you want to compile for win32 platform, open a cmd window in the folder where compileMSVC.bat exists and type: .\compileMSVC x86